flectra-hq/documentation-user/content/legal/terms/enterprise.rst

   number specified at the conclusion of the Agreement, and in this event, pay the applicable additional fee as described in section :ref:`charges_standard`;
-- take all measures necessary to guarantee the unmodified execution of the part of the Software that verifies the validity of the Flectra Enterprise Edition usage, as described in :ref:`enterprise_access` ;
+- take all measures necessary to guarantee the unmodified execution of the part of the Software that verifies the validity of the Flectra Professional Edition usage, as described in :ref:`enterprise_access` ;
 - appoint 1 dedicated Customer contact person for the entire duration of the Agreement;
 - provide written notice to Flectra SA 30 days before changing their main point of contact to work